Life Begins at Eighty: Radio

-The show was hosted by Jack Barry, and consisted of viewers at home writing questions for the octogenarian panel to answer.
+Both the radio and the television versions of the show were hosted by Jack Barry, and consisted of viewers at home writing questions for the octogenarian panel to answer.
 There were usually four panelists; the two permanent spots on the panel were given to Broadway actress Georgiana Carhart, and Fred Stein, cousin of writer and poet Gertrude Stein.

+Television

+The television version premiered several months after the radio show ended its initial run in 1949.
+It first aired on NBC on January 13, 1950, running until August 1950.
+It then aired on ABC from October 1950 to March 1952, then on DuMont from March 21, 1952, to July 24, 1955, and finally back on ABC from August 1955 to February 25, 1956.
+At the beginning of its Fall 1955 run on ABC, Life Begins at Eighty was aired opposite two anthology series, Appointment with Adventure on CBS and The Loretta Young Show on NBC.

 Life Begins at Eighty was a spin-off of the popular panel discussion series Juvenile Jury, in which young children answered questions from the viewers at home.
-The panels were combined in Wisdom of the Ages, which ran on DuMont from December 1952 to June 1953.
+A follow-up panel show, Wisdom of the Ages, solicited opinions from a range of ages and ran on DuMont from December 6, 1952 to June 30, 1953.

 The series was parodied in a Sesame Street game show sketch starring Guy Smiley titled, Happiness Begins at 40.

 Episode status

 One episode is in the collection of the Paley Center for Media, and two episodes are held in the J. Fred MacDonald collection at the Library of Congress.